dionno/apidocs/source/includes/_time_entries.md

 <span class="http-method http-get">PUT</span> `/webapi/time_entries/[id]?notify=true`

 <aside class="notice">
-  Some attributs are available base on the organization and/or project settings.
+  Some attributes are available based on the organization and/or project settings.
 </aside>

 <aside class="notice">
-  The authenticated user must have required permissions to update a time entry.
+  The authenticated user must have the required permissions to update a time entry.
 </aside>

 <aside class="warning">
-  Updating a time entry that have already been invoiced is not permitted.
+  Updating a time entry that has already been invoiced is not permitted.
 </aside>

 ## Deleting a time entry